sushildahiya/story_scape/README.md

 7. Create a .env file inside "story_scape" directory with following key-value pairs.

-    BACKEND_ENDPOINT=<ENDPOINT>
+    REACT_APP_BACKEND_ENDPOINT = <ENDPOINT>

-Note: In case if user is hosting the backend from local system use BACKEND_ENDPOINT=http://localhost:8000
+Note: In case if user is hosting the backend from local system use BACKEND_ENDPOINT=http://localhost:8000.
+Don't use '/' at the end of URL.

 8. Create a .env file inside "story_scape_be" directory with following key-value pairs.